Walnut Creek School Secession Slapped as Discriminatory

 “It’s well known that the ghetto culture prohibits an academic environment,” another comment read.
 “They are dumbing down your children and claiming they don’t have the grades to excel.
 Truth is, ghetto culture, especially the music, robs potential scholars of a desire to concentrate on classwork.”

-But Loza, who said those online comments are "disgusting" and do not represent Northgate CAPS views, said her group has been harassed at increasingly alarming levels.
+But Loza, who called the online comments "disgusting," said her group has been harassed online at alarming levels, too.
 Fake Facebook profiles have been created that show pictures of her family next to Nazi symbols.
 Another bogus profile aligns the secession movement with President Donald Trump, using the phrase “Make Northgate Great Again.”
 She said people have even called her boss and threatened to boycott her employer.

-But there have been a group of powerful voices that have stood up and called for civility: The students.
+Though it has undoubtedly been a bitter brawl, at least one group involved in the debate has called for civility and maturity: the teenage students.

-Several who attended the public meetings said they were hopeful that the next 120 days would provide a bit of a breather for Northgate CAPS and Mt.
+Several high schoolers who attended the public meetings said they were hopeful that the next 120 days would provide a breather for Northgate CAPS and Mt.
 Diablo proponents.
 Sara Wheeler, a sophomore at Northgate, said she wants the school to stay with the district — but the infighting and the back-and-forth squabbling has become exhausting.

 “It sucks that it’s come to this,” the teenager said.
 “It doesn’t represent our community well at all, and it’s not what we should be about.”